Funny Internet Dating - Rich and Rude Randy

 Dear Sara, so filled with trust and hope.
 She was surprised, once again, as the lovely curtain of her dream was pulled back to expose an ugly reality in the face of another unfit suitor.

-Sara gets so exasperated at herself as she wonders, "Why didn't I cut things off sooner when there were so many red flags?"
+Sara gets so exasperated at herself as she remembers the many red flags.
+She wonders why she didn't cut things off sooner.

 From a Distance